nwrenger/schiller-db/README.md

 The Server calls are:

+- 8 for data table criminal and absence
-- 6 for each data table (user, criminal, absence)
+- 6 for data table user
-- 3 for logins (create, fetch, delete)
+- 5 for logins (create, fetch, edit, delete, delete_all)
 - stats - getting general statistics/infos

 Swagger UI integrated via Utoipa: